procedurality60/twitter-ui-react-native/README.md

 ### GitHub Project Description:

-🐦 Twitter Clone in React Native! 🚀 A simple app for tweeting, liking, and posting.
+🐦 Twitter UI Clone in React Native! 🚀 A simple app for tweeting, liking, and posting.
 Basic CRUD operations for your microblogging pleasure!🌟

 ### README.md Description:

-# Twitter Clone in React Native
+# Twitter UI Clone in React Native

 Welcome to **Twitter Clone**, a basic yet powerful app for microblogging on the go! 📱✨